ahupowerdns/simplesocket/socket-api.md

 Unlike files, sockets can be blocking or non-blocking.
 A non-blocking socket will never make you wait, and might not do everything you asked of it.
 A blocking socket will make you wait but might STILL not do everything you asked of it.
 In this document we start with the default of blocking sockets.

-We'll only be discussing datagram (UDP) or stream (TCP) sockets.
-You will hear that UDP is unreliable, but TCP is not reliable either.
+We'll only be discussing datagram (UDP) or stream (TCP) sockets here.
+You will have read that UDP is unreliable, but TCP is not reliable either.
 If you write something to a TCP socket, there is no guarantee at all that anything happened to it, except that the kernel will do its best to get the data across.
-For UDP you don't even get that guarantee.
+For UDP you don't even get that promise.
 This is in marked contrast to files where a write() and a sync() give you actual guarantees (if these work depends on your hardware).

 ## Error codes
 With one notable exception (`getaddrinfo()`), all socket relevant system calls adhere to the C/POSIX/UNIX principle that a negative return code is an error.
 A 0 return code usually denotes EOF ('your connection is now gone'), a positive return tells you how much data got sent.